 Take off the drop lid and use a spoon or ladle to scoop the broth and pour it over any vegetables that are exposed and poking out of the broth.
 Repeat for a few minutes.

 I like to add a little extra soy sauce right at the end.
-You might wonder why I don't just add more earlier, but the soy sauce used earlier has been cooked and absorbed into the ingredients and broth.
-An extra bit of soy sauce at the end gives the broth an extra boost of flavour.
-I use 2 tsp but you can taste test and add more if you like.
+You might wonder why I don’t just add earlier, but the soy sauce used earlier has been cooked and absorbed into the ingredients and broth.
+An extra bit of soy sauce at the end gives the broth an extra boost of flavor.
+I use 2 tsp, but you can taste test and add more if you like.

 When the nikujaga is ready, place it in serving bowls and sprinkle with the blanched snow peas.